 So there’s your little sneak peek into what I have planned for your walls.
 Some of these materials may sound familiar.
 However, I’ll also make specific recommendations in my article.
 Now grab your toolkit and let’s proceed.

-How to Soundproof a Thin Wall Without Construction
+Easy Ways to Soundproof a Thin Shared Wall

 As I have mentioned, I do like to start with the things you have lying around before I recommend other products.
 If you’ve read my article on cheap wall soundproofing ideas, you may recognize my first few pieces of advice.

 I know, every time I suggest this, people tend to look at me like I’m crazy.
 But I promise it’s actually one of the most effective things you can do.
 You see, since your walls are so thin, adding a row of wardrobes, closets, and bookshelves against the wall will thicken it up.

 It’s just as easy as that.
 As long as the pieces of furniture are big and don’t touch the wall behind them, they’ll absorb the sound without passing it over through the wall.
 In fact, one thing that I didn’t think of in my prior articles is that you could actually add one more layer of soundproofing to this tip.

 If you want to, you can put thick blankets or even foam in between the wall and the furniture.
 That should add even more mass to the wall and absorb even more sounds before they can reach your neighbors.
 This is also the best solution if you don’t have permission to put nails in your walls.